Schauen Sie sich alle unsere Webinare und Veranstaltungen an!

 5. Brand Loyalty

 Brand loyalty can also affect the price elasticity of demand.
-Consumers who are loyal to a particular brand may be less likely to switch to substitutes, even if prices increase, leading to inelastic demand.
-This, however, is not as water-tight as it seems.
-Brand loyalty loses influence in times of recession when consumers might opt for cheaper products despite the perceived lower quality.
-Income level is another accompanying factor that combined with brand loyalty impacts the elasticity of demand.
+Consumers who are loyal to a particular brand may be less likely to switch to substitutes.
+This happens even if prices increase, leading to inelastic demand.
+But, this is not as water-tight as it seems.

 6. The Level of Competition